grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "It is very difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
 Though the _Gnat's_ engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
 Hopefully he is experienced enough to make random course changes every 5 miles or so to make aiming a torpedo more challenging..."
 Hemi looked doubtful.

 "Well, keep the fuck on them," said Percy.
-"Let me know if anything changes, or what the final result is."
-She stuck a cheroot between her lips and started climbing the ladder to the control room.
+"Let me know if anything changes... or what the final result is."
+She stuck a cheroot between her teeth and climbed the ladder to the control room.

 "Cassandra, keep tracking them," said Hemi.
 He stood up, still wearing the second sonar headset, and turned to lean over the navigation table.
 He measured the angle of the bearing to the contacts off their current position marked on the chart, and then drew a line marking Shakes and the pursuing sub's course.
-By listening carefully to what the sonar was picking up in his headset he estimated their distance from the _Prospect_.
+Listening carefully to what the sonar was picking up in his headset, he could estimate _Grackle_ and _Gnat's_ distance from the _Prospect_.

 He and Cassandra tracked the two sound sources like this for over an hour.
 Then he stood to his full height and stretched.
-He took off the headset and hung it on the peg, and patted Cassandra on the shoulder before climbing up to the control room to talk to Percy.
+He took off the headset and hung it on the peg, and patted Cassandra on the shoulder before climbing up to the control room.

-"Shakes and the sub with the ram are already far out and moving further out of range.
+"Shakes and the _Grackle_ are already far off and moving further out of range.
 I can no longer estimate distance on the sonar," said Hemi.

-"What's the end-game in this maneuver for Shakes?" asked Percy.
-"He can't just run forever."
+"What is the end-game in this maneuver?"
+Shakes cannot run forever."

-"Well, hopefully the pursuing sub realizes they are on the wrong target at a good distance away from us.
-They will likely leave off chasing Shakes and turn around to try to reacquire us here where they lost us.
+"Well, hopefully that fuckin' pursuing sub realizes they are on the wrong target at a good distance away from us.
+Then, presumably, they will leave off chasing Shakes and turn around to try to reacquire us here where they lost us.
 We will, of course, be long gone by then."

-"So now it's time for us to make a course change."
+"So now would be the time for us to make a course change."

-"Indeed."

-"And how do we find Shakes again?
-You think you can raise him with that pigeon?"
+"Indeed.
+But my question for you, Hemi, is: how do we find Shakes again?
+You think you can raise him with that fuckin' bird?"

-"I think Herschel will be a just as good, if not better, option than trying to get Shakes on the radio.
+"I think Herschel will prove better than trying to reconnect with Shakes via radio.
 To get him on the radio, we both have to be on the surface at the same time, and he has to have his diesel off.
 Not to mention the radio could be monitored.
-We can let Herschel go with a message and dive immediately, and the message is extremely unlikely to be intercepted."
+We can let Herschel go with a message and dive immediately.
+The message would be extremely unlikely to be intercepted."

 "OK.
-We'll surface tonight, and you can send the fucking pigeon out after Shakes then."
+We'll surface tonight, and you can send the pigeon out after Shakes then."

-Cassandra kept listening to the sonar for another half hour, occasionally reporting that she thought she could still hear them when the conditions were favorable.
+Cassandra kept listening to the sonar for another half hour, occasionally reporting that she thought she could still hear the _Gnat_ or the _Grackle_ when the conditions were favorable.
 At that point Percy decided it was time to leave, and had Bastian throttle the electric motors up to 15 knots.
-They moved off on a southerly course that Percy randomly selected to move them away from the area.
+They moved off on a southerly course that Percy selected at random to move them away from the area.

 The rest of the hours of the day ticked by with nothing to break the monotony and no changes to make other than occasional minor adjustments to the trim of the boat.
 Whereas earlier Cassandra had been cursing the noise of the _Gnat's_ engine polluting the water, now she found she missed it.
 Somehow it had been comforting to know Shakes was up there on the surface.
 Not to mention that his hourly check-ins were at least a way to mark time and shift her attention.
 Now they were down in this dark cold pit of water, blind and alone, and it began to feel like they were doomed to remain like this until the end of their days.